flybywiresim/fbw-userguide/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/anti-ice.md

 The ice protection system allows unrestricted operation of the aircraft in icing conditions.

-For anti-icing either hot air or electrical heating protects critical areas of the aircraft.
+For anit-icing either hot air or electrical heating protects critical areas of the aircraft.

 Hot air is used for the three outboard leading-edge slats of each wing and for the engine air intakes.

-Electrical heating is used for the flight compartment windows, the sensors, pitot probes and static ports and for the waste-water drain mast.
+Electical heating is used for the flight compartment windows, the sensors, pitot probes and static ports and for the waste-water drain mast.

 ## Usage